State Dental / Optical / Subsistence / Special Needs

 Additional assistance is available for dentures and extractions prior to dentures.

 This is intended to provide temporary financial assistance for personal needs such as shelter, current utilities, and health insurance premiums to veterans and their dependents, during a period when a veteran is too disabled to work at their normal occupation for a minimum of 30 days.
-When a family is currently receiving subsistence benefits, the Minnesota Department of Veterans Affairs may also authorize up to $250 per eligible child for school clothing.
+When a family is currently receiving subsistence benefits, the Minnesota Department of Veterans Affairs may also authorize additional monetary value per eligible child for school clothing.

 Eligibility Criteria: The veteran applicant must be temporarily disabled to the extent that employment in their normal occupation is not possible, for a minimum of 30 days.
 A current medical report is required.
 The veteran must be a Minnesota resident and meet income and asset guidelines.